ansible/ansible/docsite/rst/intro_dynamic_inventory.rst

 Frequent examples include pulling inventory from a cloud provider, LDAP, `Cobbler <http://cobbler.github.com>`_, or a piece of expensive enterprisey CMDB software.

 Ansible easily supports all of these options via an external inventory system.
-The plugins directory contains some of these already -- including options for EC2/Eucalyptus, Rackspace Cloud, and OpenStack, examples of some of which will be detailed below.
+The contrib/inventory directory contains some of these already -- including options for EC2/Eucalyptus, Rackspace Cloud, and OpenStack, examples of some of which will be detailed below.

 :doc:`tower` also provides a database to store inventory results that is both web and REST Accessible.
 Tower syncs with all Ansible dynamic inventory sources you might be using, and also includes a graphical inventory editor.
 By having a database record of all of your hosts, it's easy to correlate past event history and see which ones have had failures on their last playbook runs.